nike

 Content Design

 The content of the accessibility and inclusive design handbook was written and fleshed out with feedback back and considerations from the co-organized moderated card sorting activity.
-Copyrighting reviewed and provided feedback on the content.
+Copyrighting team reviewed and provided feedback on the content.

 DESIGN ITERATIONS